GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 To begin your journey optimizing user-experience with Core Web Vitals, try the following workflow:

 * Use Search Console's new Core Web Vitals report to identify groups of pages that require attention (based on the field data).
 * Once you've identified pages that need work, use PageSpeed Insights (powered by Lighthouse and Chrome UX Report) to diagnose lab and field issues on a page.
-PageSpeed Insights is available via Search Console or you can enter a URL on PSI directly.
+PageSpeed Insights (PSI) is available via Search Console or you can enter a URL on PSI directly.
 * Ready to optimize your site locally in the lab?
 Use Lighthouse and Chrome DevTools to measure Core Web Vitals and get actionable guidance on exactly what to fix.
 The Web Vitals Chrome extension can give you a real-time view of metrics on desktop.
 * Need a custom dashboard of Core Web Vitals?
 Use the updated CrUX Dashboard or new Chrome UX Report API for field data or PageSpeed Insights API for lab data.
+* Looking for guidance? web.dev/measure can measure your page and show you a prioritized set of guides and codelabs for optimization, using PSI data.
 * Finally, use Lighthouse CI on pull requests to ensure there are no regressions in Core Web Vitals before you deploy a change to production.

 With that introduction, let's dive into the specific updates for each tool!